 Alarmingly, there are few places orphaned children in Kenya can call home.
 In first-world nations, they might be taken into the foster care system or adopted, but there is no such infrastructure here, and if there was, it’s unlikely it could meet the demand.
 There are temporary refuge homes and remand centers (essentially a children’s prison), but Open Arms is one of few communities where children are raised as a family.
 Founded and supported by the charity Open Arms International, which has bases in Oregon, US, and Manchester, UK, much of the village funding comes from child sponsorship.

-After prayers, breakfast and chores, the children go to school, play outdoors with friends or attend medical appointments or counselling.
-Many will take medication all their lives and babies especially face a number of health issues related to being abandoned in the cold, from pneumonia and other respiratory infections to HIV-related Illnesses, diabetes, sickle cell anaemia and mental illness.
+After prayers, breakfast, and chores, the children go to school, play outdoors with friends or attend medical appointments or counseling.
+Many will take medication all their lives and babies especially face a number of health issues related to being abandoned in the cold, from pneumonia and other respiratory infections to HIV-related Illnesses, diabetes, sickle cell anemia and mental illness.

 As well as being a mother and enjoying family life, Emmy’s role in the village involves taking children to hospital appointments and ensuring they have the required medication.
 Sarah’s ‘day job’ is working in the toddler home, where infants stay until the age of three.

 House parents receive a small salary alongside the provision of accommodation and meals, plus the possibility of external sponsorship for their own children, who are incorporated into village life and treated no differently than the orphaned children.

 This month, the young adults will depart for the next term of a university, while the children attend the village school.
 As a result of their deprived start in life, many begin school several years late and can be in full-time education until their mid-twenties.
 Despite this, they and their parents look to the future with hope.
 Education is considered a gift and many children at Open Arms wish to become journalists, doctors, pastors or scientists.